-(j) Each individual meter reading and annual production volume calculation for each Contiguous Acreage Tract will be made available to the owner and/or operator via webbased password protected portal on the District website, or, in writing upon request.

-(k) The District will conduct a Sunset Review of the maximum allowable volume of production contained in Rule 4.2.
+- (j) Each individual meter reading and annual production volume calculation for each contiguous acreage tract will be made available to the owner and/or operator via web-based password protected portal on the District website, or, in writing upon request. - (k) The District will conduct a Sunset Review of the maximum allowable volume of production contained in Rule 4.2.
 This review will be concluded on January 1, 2025, or five years after adoption of this section of rules, whichever is earlier, and the maximum allowable production volume will then be reviewed every 5 years thereafter.
 Using annual production data, the Board will evaluate the effect of Rule 4.2 on the ability to achieve the District's Desired Future Conditions.

-(l) Operating Permit Application Administrative Processing and Notice:

-(1) for Operating Permit applications, within 60 days of receiving either an application that the General Manager determines substantially complies with application requirements or any additional required information for an Operating Permit application, pursuant to the procedure in Rule 4.2, the General Manager shall conduct all necessary reviews of the application to determine its sufficiency and compliance with District Rules and any other applicable laws, and shall make a determination whether the application for an Operating Permit is administratively complete.
+Changes to the maximum allowable volume are subject to notice and hearing under Rule 10. - (l) Operating Permit Application Administrative Processing and Notice: - (1) for Operating Permit applications, within 60 days of receiving either an application that the General Manager determines substantially complies with application requirements or any additional required information for an Operating Permit application, pursuant to the procedure in Rule 4.2, the General Manager shall conduct all necessary reviews of the application to determine its sufficiency and compliance with District Rules and any other applicable laws, and shall make a determination whether the application for an Operating Permit is administratively complete.
 If additional information is required, the General Manager shall follow the procedure in Rule 4.1(b).
 Once deemed administratively complete, the General Manager will approve the Operating Permit.

-(m) Following the General Manager's decision to grant or deny an Operating Permit application, a motion for rehearing shall be processed pursuant to Rule 10.7, as applicable.

-(n) The Operating Permit shall be in writing and it shall contain substantially the following information:

-- (1) the name of the person to whom the Operating Permit is issued; - (2) the date the Operating Permit is issued; - (3) the term for which the Operating Permit is issued, not to exceed 5 years. - (4) the date the original Operating Permit application was filed; - (5) the total number of acres of land included in the Contiguous Acreage Tract;

-(6) total annual production on the Contiguous Acreage Tract, not to exceed the total number of acres of land included in the application x 1 acre-foot per year;

-(7) wells, identified by their state well number, within the Contiguous Acreage Tract that will be used to calculate total annual production;

-(8) the specific destination and use or purpose for which the water is to be produced and destination user if the water is to be resold;

-(9) any additional reporting, monitoring, or production limitations consistent with the statutory purposes of the District and considered necessary by the Board;

-(10) a statement that the Operating Permit is issued subject to the District's Management Plan, as amended, and the Rules of the District, as amended, and to the continuing right of the District to supervise and regulate the depletion of the aquifers within the District's boundaries, as authorized by Texas Water Code Chapter 36, as amended; and

-(11) any other information the District prescribes.

-(o) Operating Permit Amendments:

-(1) When any change occurs to an existing Operating Permit or Contiguous Acreage Tract, the operator shall contact the District within 60 days to begin the amendment process.
-(Rule 3.2)
+- (m) Following the General Manager's decision to grant or deny an Operating Permit application, a motion for rehearing shall be processed pursuant to Rule 10.7, as applicable. - (n) The Operating Permit shall be in writing and it shall contain substantially the following information: - (1) the name of the person to whom the Operating Permit is issued; - (2) the date the Operating Permit is issued; - (3) the term for which the Operating Permit is issued under Rule 4.5(c), which may be automatically renewed under Rule 4.5(e) and is subject to District-initiated amendments under Rule 4.1(e). - (4) the date the original Operating Permit application was filed; - (5) the total number of acres of land included in the contiguous acreage tract; - (6) total annual production on the contiguous acreage tract, not to exceed the total number of acres of land included in the application x 1 acre-foot per year; - (7) wells, identified by their state well number, within the contiguous acreage tract that will be used to calculate total annual production; - (8) the specific destination and use or purpose for which the water is to be produced and destination user if the water is to be resold; - (9) any additional reporting, monitoring, or production limitations consistent with the statutory purposes of the District and considered necessary by the Board; - (10) a statement that the Operating Permit is issued subject to the District's Management Plan, as amended, and the Rules of the District, as amended, and to the continuing right of the District to supervise and regulate the depletion of the aquifers within the District's boundaries, as authorized by Texas Water Code Chapter 36, as amended; and - (11) any other information the District prescribes. - (o) Operating Permit Amendments: - (1) When any change occurs to an existing Operating Permit or contiguous acreage tract, the operator shall contact the District within 60 days to begin the